 Besides the solar panel costs, you will also incur installation charges.
 The average solar panel installation cost is around £2,000 to £3,000.
 Additionally, you will have to invest in other devices, such as solar batteries.

 Luckily, there are incentives available to households that use renewable energy sources.
-They are entitled to monetary benefits under schemes like the Feed-in Tariff or the Smart Exchange Guarantee.
+They are entitled to monetary benefits under schemes like the Feed-in Tariff or the Smart Export Guarantee.

 Factors Affecting The Cost Of Solar PV System